-But, at the moment, they could be excused for fulfilling that stereotype: with many schools closed and exams cancelled, some will lack the incentive to get up and face the day.
+But, at the moment, they could be excused for fulfilling that stereotype: with schools closed and exams cancelled again, some will lack the incentive to get up and face the day.

-While those in their mid to late teens might be trying to follow the curriculum in preparation for next year’s exams, students reaching the end of their qualifications are most likely to need some new kind of stimulus.
+While those in their mid to late teens might be trying to follow the curriculum in preparation for future exams, students reaching the end of their qualifications are most likely to need some new kind of stimulus.

 An opportunity to develop new skills

-In fact, the lockdown may provide the perfect opportunity for older teenagers – caught between the end of school and an uncertain future in employment or higher education – to take on fresh challenges.
+In fact, the latest lockdown may provide the perfect opportunity for older teenagers to take on fresh challenges.